 What is the application process to be selected as part of the team?

 All interested runners (including our alumni runners) must complete an online application.
-Along with your contact information and running experience, we’re interested in learning why you want to run for Boston Children's Hospital and your fundraising goal and plans.
-Once you submit your completed application, we may contact you directly to speak further.
+Applications are reviewed as they are received, on a rolling basis.
+Along with your contact information and running experience, we’re interested in learning why you want to run for Boston Children's Hospital (your connection or personal story) and your fundraising goal and plans.
+Once you submit your completed application, we may contact you to speak further.

-What’s the difference between a standard and an own entry?
+What’s the difference between a “standard” and an “own entry” runner?

-A standard runner is an athlete who is applying to use one of our charity entries/bibs to participate in the Boston Marathon.
-An own entry runner is an athlete who already has an entry/bib for the Boston Marathon from qualifying or another source.
+A standard runner is someone who is applying to use one of Boston Children’s Hospital's charity entries/bibs to participate in the Boston Marathon.
+An own entry runner is someone who already has an entry/bib for the Boston Marathon from qualifying or another source, such as a race sponsor.

 As a runner who has my own entry, why should I fundraise for Boston Children’s Hospital?

 Boston Children's Hospital changes lives every day.
-We need the support of runners like you who recognize what a special place this is.
+Your fundraising support brings the very best medical care, research breakthroughs, and support services to patients and families who need them most.
 As an own entry runner, your fundraising minimum is $2,500 and you’ll have access to all of our perks as part of our team!

 Where can I fill out an application?